The upper topology and its relation with the projective modules: Upper topology and its applications

 As a dual of Corollary \ref{coro 6}, we have:\\

-\begin{corollary} Let $R$ be a ring such that $\Spec(R)$ is noetherian w.r.t. the Zariski topology.
+\begin{corollary} Let $R$ be a ring such that $\Spec(R)$ is noetherian with respect to the Zariski topology.
 Let $M$ be a projective $R-$module which is locally of countable rank.
-Consider the well-founded topology over $\omega^{+}$ and the flat topology over $\Spec(R)$.
-Then the rank map of $M$ is continuous.\\ \end{corollary}
+Consider the upper topology over $\omega^{+}$ and the flat topology over $\Spec(R)$.
+Then the rank map of $M$ is continuous. \\ \end{corollary}

 {\bf Proof.} We have $\psi^{-1}(\omega)=\bigcup\limits_{n\in\omega}\psi^{-1}(n)$ where $\psi$ is the rank map of $M$.
 By Corollary \ref{th 22}, $\psi^{-1}(n)=\Spec(R)\setminus\Supp\Lambda^{n}(M)$ is a flat closed.
 Then apply Lemma \ref{lemma 400}. $\Box$ \\